 This course deals primarily with the development of the approaches for the analysis, design, and development of database systems in today's business environment.
 Major emphasis is placed on the development of a series of models that culminate with the creation of a working database system.
 These models cover the entire system's development life cycle and are critical to ensure the development of an effective database solution.
-Prerequisites: Sophomore standing and PRDV-100 or COMM-101 and instructor's permission.
+Prerequisites: Sophomore standing.
 4 SH.

 INFS-271 E-Business Applications Development

 INFS-276 Simulation Models